Overview

 Essential tremor symptoms:

-• Begin gradually, and usually are more noticeable on one side of the body.
+• Begin gradually.
+They usually are more noticeable on one side of the body.

 • Worsen with movement.

-• Usually occur in the hands first, affecting one hand or both hands.
+• Usually happen in the hands first, affecting one hand or both hands.

-• Can include a "yes-yes" or "no-no" motion of the head.
+• Can include a "yes-yes" or "no-no" double nodding or shaking motion of the head.

-• May be aggravated by emotional stress, fatigue, caffeine or temperature extremes.
+• May worsen with emotional stress, fatigue, caffeine or extreme temperatures.

 Essential tremor vs. Parkinson's disease

-Many people associate tremors with Parkinson's disease, but the two conditions differ in key ways:
+Many people link tremors with Parkinson's disease.
+But the two conditions differ in important ways, including:

 • Timing of tremors.
-Essential tremor of the hands usually occurs when using the hands.
-Tremors from Parkinson's disease are most noticeable when the hands are at the sides of the body or resting in the lap.
+Essential tremor of the hands usually happens when using the hands.
+Tremors from Parkinson's disease are most noticeable when the hands are resting at the sides of the body or in the lap.

-• Associated conditions.
-Essential tremor doesn't cause other health problems, but Parkinson's disease is associated with stooped posture, slow movement and dragging the feet when walking.
-However, people with essential tremor sometimes develop other neurological signs and symptoms, such as an unsteady walk.
+• Related conditions.
+Essential tremor doesn't cause other health problems.
+However, people with essential tremor sometimes develop other neurological symptoms, such as an unsteady walk.
+Parkinson's disease is linked to stooped posture, slow movement and dragging the feet when walking.

 Causes

 About half the people with essential tremor appear to have an altered gene.
-This form is referred to as familial tremor.
+This form of the condition is referred to as familial tremor.
 It isn't clear what causes essential tremor in people who don't have familial tremor.

 Risk factors